 How does it feel to use?
 (Impressions)

-Since I'll be using it for many days, durability is a priority for my outerwear.
-In the harsh winter, pants have excellent heat retention, and I use bibs that prevent snow from getting in.
-For mid-layers, I prefer a model that keeps me warm but also allows sweat to escape, reducing the number of times I need to adjust my clothing.
-The padding is synthetic, so I don't have to worry too much about it getting wet.
+Since I use them for many days, I prioritize durability in my outerwear.
+For winter, I use bib pants that offer high insulation and prevent snow from getting in.
+For mid-layers, I prefer models that keep me warm while also allowing sweat to escape, reducing the need to adjust my clothing frequently.
+Since the insulation is synthetic, I don't have to worry too much about it getting wet.

-For base layers, I use either synthetic or wool, depending on the type of tour.
-Air mesh hoodies combine the contradictory functions of fleece lining for warmth and mesh for breathability, and are my most frequently used piece of clothing these days.
+For base layers, I use a mix of synthetic and wool depending on the type of tour.
+The Air Mesh Hoodie combines the seemingly contradictory functions of being warm thanks to its brushed lining and breathable thanks to its mesh, making it my most frequently used piece of clothing lately.

 What about layering for spring?